 Project Manager: Jessica Tran, 913-895-6093, [email protected]

-Schedule: This project will begin in spring 2025 and conclude in late fall.
+Schedule: This project began in spring 2025 and is expected to conclude in 2026.

 This project includes new turf for the swing area and the renovation of the shelter and restrooms.